aartidalvi/Find-My-Buddy/readme.txt

 3. SPECIAL INSTRUCTIONS:

 User needs to enable Internet access in order to get registered successfully in the application.
 Later, application will also need to have access to user location and application will ask for it.

+Add firebase google json to this project to connect to firebase database.

 4. THIRD PARTY LIBRARIES TO DOWNLOAD: